databio/bdshack19/parse/README.md

 ## Description of observed text input files

-Cell: each row is individual cell identifier with information about whether it is replicate 1 or replicate 2
+`*_cell.txt.gz`: each row is individual cell identifier with information about whether it is replicate 1 or replicate 2

 ## Proposal for desired loom output file